betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

-# DShot RPM Filtering
+# Dshot RPM Filtering

 ### Recent Announcements

-- [Bluejay](https://github.com/mathiasvr/bluejay) is a new, free, well-supported BlHeli-S firmware that supports DShot telemetry, with a range of options.
+- [Bluejay](https://github.com/mathiasvr/bluejay) is a new, free, well-supported BlHeli-S firmware that supports Dshot telemetry, with a range of options.
 It is most easily flashed using the [https://esc-configurator.com](https://esc-configurator.com) online ESC configurato, which can flash both BlHeli-S and Bluejay to BLHeli-S ESCs, and AM32 to BlHeli-32 ESCs.
 - [JESC](https://jflight.net) was the first ESC firmware to support RPM filtering on BLHeli_S escs.
-It was written by the JoeLucid, who wrote the DShot telemetry code that underpins all bidirectional DShot functionality, such as Dynamic Idle and RPM Filtering.
+It was written by the JoeLucid, who wrote the Dshot telemetry code that underpins all bidirectional Dshot functionality, such as Dynamic Idle and RPM Filtering.
 JESC is free on L ESCs, but payment is required for H ESCs.
 48khz and 96khz PWM versions are available.
-- [BlHeli-32](https://github.com/bitdump/BLHeli/tree/master/BLHeli_32%20ARM) fully supports Bidirectional DShot in versions 32.7.0 and higher
+- [BlHeli-32](https://github.com/bitdump/BLHeli/tree/master/BLHeli_32%20ARM) fully supports Bidirectional Dshot in versions 32.7.0 and higher
-- [AM32](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) can also be flashed (but not readily un-flashed) to BlHeli-32 type ESCs, and also fully supports Bidirectional DShot.
+- [AM32](https://github.com/AlkaMotors/AM32-MultiRotor-ESC-firmware) can also be flashed (but not readily un-flashed) to BlHeli-32 type ESCs, and also fully supports Bidirectional Dshot.

 ## Introduction

-Bidirectional DShot Telemetry allows the ESC to report RPM data back to the flight controller over the same single wire that we use to control the ESC.
+Bidirectional Dshot Telemetry allows the ESC to report RPM data back to the flight controller over the same single wire that we use to control the ESC.

 When the Flight Controller knows the RPM of each motor, it can set notch filters at exactly the right frequency to remove that noise.
 We can also use that RPM information to dynamically control idle RPM, and prevent it dropping too low.
 This is the Dynamic Idle feature, which gives better protection against ESC desync than conventional idle.